dwnawesome/BettrFlickr/README.md

 # Snippr
- A faithful open-source revival of Flickr, circa late June-early July of 2004.
+ A faithful open-source revival of Flickr, circa September of 2004.

  # Requirements
  * A brain